Mappboy/Mappboy/README.md

 ### Hi there 👋

-Like Isaac Newton during the Great Plague I am stuck in 🔒-down, just not smart enough to develop calculus whilst doing it.
+Waiting to start an exciting new position 🎉.

-🔭 Working on building service integrations with AWS Lambdas and event driven data processing.
+🔭 Working on building service integrations with AWS Lambdas and event driven data processing for ALU.

 The gaps in my commit history can be filled in here [🦊](https://gitlab.com/cameron.j.poole)

+Happy Holidays everyone 🎄

 <table><tr><td valign="top" width="100%">